release-engineering/greenwave/docs/package-specific-policies.rst

         rules:
           - !PassingTestCaseRule {test_case_name: dist.depcheck}

 *NB*.
-It is not possible to insert a RemoteRule inside a gating.yaml file.
+It is not possible to insert a RemoteRule inside a remote rule file.
 This will provoke an error.

 You need now to push the new file (or the changes) in your dist-git